KITrokopter/Documentation/manual.md

 Hardware setup:

- 1. Place the cameras as high angled as possible.
- 1.1.
-The angle between two camera line of sights should be at least 25 degrees.
+ 1. Place the cameras as high angled as possible with best more than 25 degrees between two camera line of sights.
+You should choose one main camera that is in the middle three cameras.
  2. Plug the cameras in the computers, at most one camera per computer.